A Guide to Taxation in Mutual Funds!

 In the early article, we discussed financial planning.
-In this article, we will try to under the taxation in mutual funds system that applies to mutual funds investments.
+In this article, we will try to under the taxation in the mutual fund system that applies to mutual fund investments.

 Factors determining the taxation of Mutual funds